Below you will find one of the uses of the phrasal verb 'be apt to' which you are likely to find used in the Cambridge Advanced exam.

-In addition to the meaning/definition, you will also find two examples of it being used with this meaning (to help you understand the use and the context it is used in better).
+In addition to the meaning/definition, you will also find two examples of it being used with this meaning (to help you better understand its use and the context it is used in).

 In order to remember this use, make sure to make an example in your own words with the phrasal verb.